pivotal/docs-tap/app-live-view/install.hbs.md

-    For a MULTI-CLUSTER environment, set the flag `ingressEnabled` to true for the Application Live View connector to connect to the Application Live View back end using the ingress domain.
+    For a multicluster environment, set the flag `ingressEnabled` to true for the Application Live View connector to connect to the Application Live View back end by using the ingress domain.

      ```yaml
     backend:
         ingressEnabled: true